-(TBICI) is proud to be a member of the One Orlando Alliance, a coalition of over 40 service based organizations that provide LGBTQ+ specific programs to the Central Florida LGBT+ community.
-We are also a proud member of the Central Florida LGBTQ+ Mutual Aid Network, support those most marginalized in during the COVID crisis: LGBTQ+ individuals, undocumented individuals, and BIPOC.
+New and strengthened strategic partnerships were crucial in responding to the pandemic, specifically for LGBTQ+ communities.
+The Bros in Convo Initiative (TBICI) is proud to be a member of the One Orlando Alliance, a coalition of over 40 service-based organizations that provide LGBTQ+ specific programs to the Central Florida LGBT+ community.
+We are also a proud member of the Central Florida LGBTQ+ Mutual Aid Network, supporting those most marginalized during the COVID crisis: LGBTQ+ individuals, undocumented individuals, and BIPOC.

 As our local community continues to grow, so do the programs and services that TBICI provides.
 We remain dedicated to building community, educating, and empowering gay and queer individuals of color living in Central Florida when it comes to their emotion, mind, and physical wellness.